 What is Inflation?

-Inflation is the rise of prices of all goods and services over time.
-In another way, it is a continuous rise in the general price level in an economy.
+Inflation is the rise in prices of all goods and services over time.
+In other words, it is a continuous rise in the general price level in an economy.
 More precisely, inflation is a persistent and appreciable rise in the general level of prices.
-Every price rise is not inflation, for it to be inflation there must be a minimum rate at which the price level must rise and a minimum period over which the price rise must continue.
+Every price rise is not inflation; for it to be inflation, there must be a minimum rate at which the price level must rise and a minimum period over which the price rise must continue.

 When the prices of goods and services rise, it lowers the purchasing power of money and hurts individuals and households.
-There is also a time when the prices of all goods and services continually decline, then this situation is deflation.
+There is also a time when the prices of all goods and services continually decline, which is deflation.

 What is Underlying Inflation?

-Underlying inflation refers to the inflation that would be under normal economic conditions.
-It excludes items having large price changes, or items with highly volatile prices.
+Underlying inflation refers to inflation that would occur under normal economic conditions.
+It excludes items with large price changes or highly volatile prices.
 The large swing in price may have come from supply disruption, infrequent changes in tax regulation, and other disturbances.

 Causes of Inflation